sselvamani22/capybara-select2/README.md

 ## Setup

 Capybara requires Ruby 1.9.3 or later.
-To install, type:

-Download this project then following commands
+Download this project then follow the commands

 ```bash
 Run bundle install
 cucumber features/fill_in.feature
 ```

-select2.rb file which have coded for select2 function
+All the required codes have been included in select2.rb

-Your formate should be like this
+Your method callback format should be

 ```bash
 select2(form_name, field_name, value, multiple, auto=false)